Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles as operations on truth-values

 \end{cor}

-\begin{remark} It was Hyland \cite{Hey82} who first noticed that each Turing degree yields a Lawvere-Tierney topology on the effective topos.
-Later, Faber-van Oosten \cite{FavO14} gave another characterization of a Turing oracle as a Lawvere-Tierney topology preserving arbitrary union and disjointness. \end{remark}

-\begin{remark} The above results give a more precise analysis of the previous correspondence theorems \cite{Kih21} that the extended Weihraruch degrees in the sense of Bauer \cite{Bau21} is isomorphic to the $r$-degrees of monotone operations on $\Omega$, and that the extended Turing-Weihrauch degrees (also called the LT-degrees in \cite{Kih21}) is isomorphic to the $r$-degrees of Lawvere-Tierney topologies.
-These precious correspondences will be re-discussed from our new perspective in Section \ref{sec:mmmap}. \end{remark}

-\begin{remark} Lee-van Oosten \cite{LvO} states that ``{\em the relationship between the Medvedev lattice and the lattice of local operators (Lawvere-Tierney topologies) in ${\mathcal{E}}\!\text{\it ff}$ seems a worthwhile research project}''.
-The part (Corollary \ref{cor:Medvedev-deg}) of our results that relates the Medvedev lattice to the lattice of open Lawvere-Tierney topologies alone completes the project. \end{remark}

-\begin{remark} As an application of these correspondence results, various notions of ``realizability relative to an oracle'' can be organized in a unified manner.
-For example, the author \cite{Kih20} has generalized the idea of Lifschitz realizability (i.e., realizability relative to ${\sf LLPO}\pcolon\tpbf{N}\tto\tpbf{N}$) to deal with realizability relative to any multifunctions on $\tpbf{N}$ which is computably transparent, inflationary, and idempotent (i.e., realizability relative to any Turing-Weihrauch oracle) as mentioned in the last Remark in Section \ref{sec:sdst-notation}.
-By the correspondence theorem, this idea is absorbed by the notion of realizability relative to Lawvere-Tierney topologies.
-The reason why realizability relative to a Lawvere-Tierney topology has nice properties seems that a Lawvere-Tierney topology yields a subtopos, whose internal logic has a relationship with realizability relative to the topology; see also \cite{LvO,RaSw20}.
-This will be discussed in more detail in Section \ref{sec:realizability-relative-to-oracle}. \end{remark}

 We have now characterized various notions of oracles as operations on the truth values (summarized as Table \ref{table}).
-However, the preservation property of union and intersection cannot be written in the language of realizability.
-Indeed, these preservation properties are not closed under the $r$-equivalence $\equiv_r$, so let us introduce a slightly modified notion.
+A similar characterization of operations that do not preserve $\bigcap$ is given in Section \ref{sec:mmmap}.